nclarius/pyPL/README.md

 For troubleshooting information, see `pyPL/doc/troubleshooting.md`.
 If that doesn't help, please open a GitHub issue or e-mail me.

-# Disclaimer
-- This implementation is intended for didactical purposes.
-It is not efficient or designed for real-life applications.
-- Although the program has been extensively tested, I do not guarantee soundness.
-Use at your own risk.

 # Features

 ### Modes